Global Squid Supply Chain Roundtable

 Results and Conclusions

-• Most of the companies have collaborated reporting information, SFP has provided advice on how to identify fisheries.
-The fisheries listed in the ODP report correspond to 21 companies out of the 22 Squid SR participants.
+• There are currently 26 GS SR participant companies.
+Most of them have collaborated reporting information, SFP has provided advice on how to identify fisheries through SFP's Seafood Metrics platform.
+The fisheries listed in the ODP report correspond to 21 GS SR participants.

 • The participants that have contributed to this profile are: